mother-of-all-self-hosting/mash-playbook/docs/services/anonaddy.md

 ### Install DKIM (optional)

-If you've decided to use DKIM, run the tag `install-anonaddy-dkim` after you installed the whole application using `install-all`.
-Paste the printed DKIM public key in the DKIM DNS record and add the printed value for `anonaddy_dkim_signing_key_path` to your variables as seen in [configure dkim](#dkim-and-rspamd-optional).
+If you've decided to use DKIM, run the tag `generate-anonaddy-dkim` with **only** the inventory host where anonaddy is being installed.
+This can be done before installation, but make sure your host variables are already defined.
+After generating, paste the printed DKIM public key in the DKIM DNS record and add the printed value for `anonaddy_dkim_signing_key` to your variables as seen in [configure dkim](#dkim-and-rspamd-optional).

 ### Install GPG (optional)